rokobuljan/gamepad/readme.md

 import { Gamepad } from "@rbuljan/gamepad";

 const GP = new Gamepad([
-    {
-        type: "joystick", // Optional (Default is "joystick")
+    new Joystick({
-        id: "controller-move", // MANDATORY!
+        elementId: "controller-move", // MANDATORY!
-        parent: "#app-left", // Where to append the controller
+        parentElement: "#app-left", // Where to append the controller
         fixed: false, // Change position on touch-start
+        position: {
-        position: { // Initial position on inside parent
+            // Initial position on inside parent
             left: "15%",
             top: "50%",
         },
+        onInput() {
-        onInput() { // Triggered on angle or value change.
+            // Triggered on angle or value change.
-            // // If you update your Player position and angle continuosly inside a
+            // // If you update your Player position and angle continuously inside a
             // // requestAnimationFrame you're good to go with i.e:
             // Player.controller.value = this.value;
             // Player.controller.angle = this.angle;